Rebel (entertainment complex)

-Rebel (originally the Docks Nightclub & Concert Theater and then Sound Academy) is a nightclub and concert venue located on the Polson Pier in Toronto, Canada.
-Relaunched in October 2016 as Rebel Night Club, the complex is on the edge of Lake Ontario, overlooking the Toronto city skyline.
+Rebel (commonly stylized as REBEL) (originally the Docks Nightclub & Concert Theater and then Sound Academy) is a nightclub and concert venue located in the Port Lands district of Toronto, Canada.
+Relaunched in October 2016 as Rebel Night Club, the complex is on the edge of Toronto Harbour, overlooking the Toronto city skyline.
 The main room has a 65-foot stage with an installation of LED video walls, as well as outdoor grand terraces.
 The mezzanine hosts the central bar which includes built-in seating.

 The venue opened as "the Docks Nightclub" in 1996.
 A major renovation in 2016 split the venue into four rooms: "The Main Room", "Noir", "Savage" and the "Purple Room".
-The entire venue (as a whole) can house 3,700, with the concert venue holding up to 2,500 spectators.
+The entire venue (as a whole) can house 3,700, with the concert venue holding up to 2,950 spectators.

-History
+Overview

-The club has gone through several ownerships changes over the past two decades.
+The club has gone through several ownership changes over the past two decades.
 After former Docks owner Jerry Sprackman lost his liquor licence, Polson Pier Entertainment (PPE) took over.
-A newly formed company called Maya Corp. applied for the liquor licence.
-Charles Khabouth owns 42.5 per cent of Maya, his business partner Daniel Soberano and a group controlled by PPE each own 25 per cent, and Ralph Soberano owns 7.5 per cent.
-Venture capitalist Michael Kimel soon entered the picture and started a new company with Khabouth and others called "Powerhouse".
+A newly formed company called Maya Corp. applied for the liquor license.
+Charles Khabouth owns 42.5% of Maya, his business partner Daniel Soberano and a group controlled by PPE each own 25%, and Ralph Soberano owns 7.5%.
+Venture capitalist Michael Kimel soon entered the picture and started a new company with Khabouth and others named "Powerhouse".

 At the end of 2015, Khabouth began a reported $10-million renovation of the complex (which was then called Sound Academy) and the adjoining outdoor Cabana Pool Bar.
 After 10 months, the complex reopened under the name Rebel.
 The Rebel complex has four rooms, a 65-foot stage, LED video walls, a grand terrace overlooking the city skyline, and a central bar.

+Revolution Saturdays

+Rebel is well known in Toronto for their weekly episodic series known as Revolution Saturdays.
+DJ Jed Harper and MC StokesTheMC are paired together weekly in the Main Room.
+Through the large-scale promotion that Rebel puts out, this weekly Saturday event averages 1700-2400 guests attending.
+Rebel has also been known to elicit local and international celebrity talent for events; such as Drake, Future, DJ Pauly D, Tyga, ASAP Rocky, Swae Lee, T-Pain, Justin Bieber, 50 CENT, Lil Jon, Steve Aoki, Sheck Wes, DaBaby, French Montana, Cardi B, Tiesto, Pete Tong, Loud Luxury, ASAP Ferg, Lil Tecca, Dr. Fresch and many others.

+During Revolution Saturdays, Rebel operates at least three of the four rooms: The Main Room, The Purple Room, The Savage Room, and, from time to time, the NOIR Room.
+The NOIR room will also sometimes house a guest DJ and operate on a different ticket system.
+Most of the time, however, patrons are invited to visit all four rooms with one entry ticket.